- Wander the quiet, blue-painted streets of Chefchaouen

 Day 10: Depart Casablanca

 Before you catch your return flight home, spend the morning exploring the Hassan II Mosque.
-Sitting in a picturesque location on the ocean, its 690 feet (210 m) minaret is the tallest in the world.
-While the exterior and surrounding area are impressive, what makes this mosque even more unique is it is one of the few mosques in the country where non-Muslims are permitted to enter.
+Sitting in a picturesque location on the ocean, its 690-foot (210 m) minaret is the tallest in the world.
+While the exterior and surrounding area are impressive, what makes this mosque even more distinctive is it's one of the few mosques in the country where non-Muslims are permitted to enter.
 Join a morning tour and marvel at the fine artisanship: hand-carved stone and wood, intricate marble floor detailing, and gilded ceilings.

 More Great Morocco Itineraries